rodrigowoulddo/Swift-MVVM-Example-App/README.md

-# Sicredi iOS Engineer Test
+# Swift MVVM Example App
 ![](https://badgen.net/badge/iOS/13/blue) ![](https://badgen.net/badge/Swift/5/orange)

 `Versão em português abaixo.`

 ## Information
-This is a sample app for an iOS engineer job at Sicredi - Brazil.
+This is a sample app for an iOS engineer job in Brazil.
 The app features are:

 * An event list
 * Event details